Grae-nz/Portfolio/ChessMazeGame/README.md

 ## How to Run the Game

-1. Open in Visual Stuido 2022
+1. Open in Visual Studio 2022
 2. Press green 'Play' button up top
 3. Create a custom Chess Maze game level